 In an article, “How Narcissistic Parenting Affects Children,” Karyl McBride, Ph.D lists the following as just a few potential effects:

-What are your Options when Co-parenting with Someone with Narcissistic Personality Disorder?
+Options for Co-parenting with Someone with Narcissistic Personality Disorder

 What are your Legal Options in a Child Custody Case?